doniacld/outdoorsight/README.md

 **Documentation**

-You can retrieve the API documentation in Redoc format through this URL:
+You can retrieve the API documentation in Redoc through getDocAPI endpoint.

+    $ make get_address_ods
+    ODS_ADDRESS=192.168.64.3

+Execute the URL in a browser:

     http://$ODS_ADDRESS:8080/doc/api